JaspervRijbroek/vcn_case/readme.md

 - PHP Soap: This is to interface with currencyvonverter.kowabunga.net.
 - Laravel: This will hold the base endpoints.
 This because it is easily securable and fast also supports all other functionality that is required.
 - BootstrapCSS: This is because I am not that great with CSS and will take some pain away.
-- jQuery: This will handle all user input, used because it is cross platform compatible.
+- jQuery: This will handle all user input, used because it is cross-platform compatible.
 - TypeScript: Because we will work in bigger teams and the type definitions are a blessing in that regard.
-- Select2: This is a clean, well supported dropdown with autocomplete.
+- Select2: This is a clean, well-supported dropdown with autocomplete.
 - WebPack: To make everything as small as possible and not include more javascript than needed.
 - NodeJS + SocketIO: This to allow for real-time communication of the new conversion rates when available.[^1]
-- (The laravel application will send information to nodejs, so a web server on nodejs is also required).
+- (The Laravel application will send information to Nodejs, so a web server on Nodejs is also required).

 ## My way of working

-1. First I checked out the provided paper & screenshot and started thinking on what we needed.
+1. First I checked out the provided paper & screenshot and started thinking about what we needed.
-    1. By interface I decided that select2, bootstrap and jQuery are needed to provide for a clean interface.
+    1. By interface, I decided that select2, bootstrap, and jQuery are needed to provide for a clean interface.
-    2. An API is also needed for the AJAX calls that will be send to the server.
+    2. An API is also needed for the AJAX calls that will be sent to the server.
     3. Based on the requirements I decided that caching for the currencies is in order, this will be stored in the database.
     4. Because the currencies are current for one day, a cronjob will be added to sync the currencies and cache the new data, historic data will be saved in another database.